digitalocean/digitalocean-cloud-controller-manager/docs/getting-started.md

 ### Load-balancer ID annotations

-`digitalocean-cloud-controller-manager` attaches the UUID of load-balancers to the corresponding Service objects (given they are of type `LoadBalancer`) using the `kubernetes.digitalocean.com/load-balancer-id` annotation.
+Starting with version v0.1.17, `digitalocean-cloud-controller-manager` attaches the UUID of load-balancers to the corresponding Service objects (given they are of type `LoadBalancer`) using the `kubernetes.digitalocean.com/load-balancer-id` annotation.
 This serves two purposes:

 1. To support load-balancer renames.
 2. To efficiently look up load-balancer resources in the DigitalOcean API.